sneakysneak/docs/pages/custom-connectors/08-scripting.md

 *   **cycle_id**: The ID of the cycle the script is running in
 *   **cyclr_account_id**: The internal ID of the account the script is running in
 *   **external_account_id**: The external ID of the account the script is running in
+*   **last_successful_run_date**: Time stored on the Step when it last ran without error.
+Used by List New/Updated Methods to retrieve "new" data.
 *   **action_data**: An object used to persist data between some event handler functions, allowing data to be passed between them.
 Accessible in before_action, after_action, after_action_paging, action_condition and after_error.
 *   **return**: true to continue with the request to the third party API, false to abort the request (use throw for a more useful step error message)